bchiang7/v4/content/featured/Resume Maker/index.md

   - Axios
 ---

-Hash/Hub is a web platform where users can use different online tools such as resume maker, certificate generator, etc. Users can also publish blogs in a Markdown file fashion.
+Resume Maker is tool where you can generate your resume for free.
+It has functionality like dynamic preview, color themes, responsive ,etc.